veertuinc/anka-docs/apple/Getting Started/creating-your-first-vm.md

 1. [You've installed the Anka Virtualization package.]({{< relref "apple/Getting Started/installing-the-anka-virtualization-package.md" >}})
 2. The host you wish to use for running Anka VMs is using Apple processors **and not Intel.**
 3. The host you wish to use has Monterey (>= 12.0) installed.
+4. The host you wish to use has networking (requirement of Apple Virtualization.Framework.)

 ---